Ircama/osm-carto-tutorials/pages/_includes/download-osm-data.md

 Alternatively, [JOSM](https://josm.openstreetmap.de/) can be used (Select the area to download the OSM data: JOSM menu, File, Download From OSM; tab Slippy map; drag the map with the right mouse button, zoom with the mouse wheel or Ctrl + arrow keys; drag a box with the left mouse button to select an area to download.
 The [Continuous Download](http://wiki.openstreetmap.org/wiki/JOSM/Plugins/continuosDownload) plugin is also suggested.
 When the desired region is locally available, select File, Save As, `<filename>.osm`.
 Give it a valid file name and check also the appropriate directory where this file is saved.

 In all cases, avoid using too small areas.

+OpenStreetMap is “open data”.
+OSM’s licence is the Open Database Licence.

+If you find data within OpenStreetMap that you believe is an infringement of someone else’s copyright, then please make contact with the OpenStreetMap Data Working Group.